Neurocutaneous melanosis

 Neurocutaneous melanosis is a congenital disorder characterized by the presence of congenital melanocytic nevi on the skin and melanocytic tumors in the leptomeninges of the central nervous system.
-These lesions may occur in the amygdala, cerebellum, cerebrum, pons and spinal cord of patients.
 Although typically asymptomatic, malignancy occurs in the form of leptomeningeal melanoma in over half of patients.
 Regardless of the presence of malignancy, patients with symptomatic neurocutaneous melanosis generally have a poor prognosis with few treatment options.
 The pathogenesis of neurocutaneous melanosis is believed to be related to the abnormal postzygotic development of melanoblasts and mutations of the NRAS gene.

 Signs and symptoms

 Neurocutaneous melanosis is associated with the presence of either giant congenital melanocytic nevi or non-giant nevi of the skin.
 It is estimated that neurocutaneous melanosis is present in 2% to 45% of patients with giant congenital melanocytic nevi.
 Patients with non-giant congenital melanocytic nevi seem to have a much lower, but undefined risk.
 Of these patients, only a small number are symptomatic, usually displaying symptoms before the age of 2.
 These symptoms are the result of melanocytic lesions being present in the leptomeninges of the central nervous system.
 Symptoms can include: